the science of living a happy life

 Dr. Catherine A. Sanderson is Professor and Chair of Psychology at Amherst College.
 Her online course, ‘Positive Psychology – The Science of Happiness,’ discusses the ways that various factors of life influence happiness.

-Let’s discuss the insights of these happiness experts.
-These are important for integrating positivity into your life!
+Let’s discuss the insights of these happiness experts to integrate more positivity into your life!

 So, without further ado, here is some of the latest science of living a happy life.